 FOCI collaborates with multiple other funding agencies to accomplish FOCI's research goals and meet its obligations to fisheries management.
-These agencies currently include the North Pacific Marine Research Program (NPMRP) and Steller Sea Lion Program.
+These agencies currently include the North Pacific Research Board (NPRB) and Steller Sea Lion Program.
 FOCI scientists collaborate with scientists from other United States and foreign universities, including Canada, Great Britain, Japan, Korea, and Russia.
+In particular, FOCI scientists are involved with the Alaska Ocean Observing System (AOOS) to improve NOAA's ability to rapidly detect changes in marine ecosystems and living resources, and predict future changes and their consequences for the public good.
 These collaborations have provided a rich blend of academic and government scientists who have addressed many of the important issues of ecosystem understanding and marine resource management.
 FOCI receives \$737-thousand annually from the Office of Oceanic and Atmospheric Research (OAR) and over \$1-million annually from other programs as listed above.